fluffy/ietf/rtcweb-sdp/rid/draft-roach-avtext-rid.md

 # Terminology {#sec-term}

-In this document, the terms "Source Stream", "Encoded Stream," "RTP Stream", "Source RTP Stream", "Dependent Stream", "Received RTP Stream", and "Redundancy RTP Stream" are used as defined in {{RFC7656}}.
+In this document, the terms "source stream", "encoded stream," "RTP stream", "source RTP stream", "dependent stream", "received RTP stream", and "redundancy RTP stream" are used as defined in {{RFC7656}}.

-For Encoded Streams, the RID refers to the "Source RTP Stream" as defined by
-{{RFC7656}} Section 2.1.10.
-For Dependent Streams, it refers to the RTP Stream that, like the Source RTP Stream of an Encoded Stream, is the RTP Stream that is not a Redundancy RTP Stream.
-For conciseness, we define the term "RID RTP Stream" to refer to this construct.

-For clarity, when RID is used, Redundancy RTP Streams that can be used to repair Received RTP Streams will use the same RID value as the Received RTP Stream they are intended to be combined with.

 # Usage of 'rid' in RTP and RTCP